Nzaba/stat495/README.md

 ## Abstract

-This project is a basic exploration of methods modelling the changing variance in time series model.
-More specifically it is an introduction to Autoregressive Conditional Heteroskedasticity and Generalized Autoregressive Conditional Heteroskedasticity models `ARCH` and `GARCH`.
+This project is a basic exploration of methods modelling the changing variance in time series models.
+More specifically, it is an introduction to Autoregressive Conditional Heteroskedasticity and Generalized Autoregressive Conditional Heteroskedasticity models `ARCH` and `GARCH`.
 It is an extension of the exploration and application of the Auto Regressive Integrated Moving Average methods `ARIMA` used to model future air quality measures conducted as part of the major's STAT 495 final project.
-This study is meant to show the application of these novel methods in modelling the changing variance of time of a time series.
-The data used in this study is obtained from the S&P 500 index, which is a measure that estimates the performance of 500 companies listed in the United States Stock exchange market.
+In this study, we will see the application of these novel methods in modelling the changing variance of time in time series.
+The data used in this study are obtained from the S&P 500 index, which is a measure that estimates the performance of 500 companies listed in the United States Stock exchange market.

 ## Summary